Broadband Basics

 Broadband is an internet connection with a bandwidth of 512kbps or more and can be accessed through telephone line, cable line, radio signals, or even by satellites.
 Broadband connections need special modems which should be capable of sending and receiving data very fast.
 Broadband also demands faster processing speed and good memory (Random Access Memory) from your computer.
 Slow computers without minimum requirements of processor speed and internal memory affect the downloading speed of web pages.

-OK, what is ADSL broadband?
+what is ADSL broadband?

 ADSL is the technology used in the broadband connections accessed through telephone line.
 The majority of broadband connections worldwide are accessed through ADSL, and three-fourths of broadband connections in UK use this mode of broadband connection.
 Asymmetric Digital Subscriber Line (ADSL) technology allows faster downloading than uploading and its micro-filter uses the existing telephone line both for making calls as well as for surfing the net at the same time.
 ADSL is ideal for people who regularly download videos, mp3 music and software updates.